SurfFill: Completion of LiDAR Point Clouds via Gaussian Surfel Splatting: Introduction

 Although our optimization is focused on critical regions only, the overall size of LiDAR captured scenes can be massive and may overshoot common hardware limits.
 We thus extend our scheme to handle this by subdividing the scene into chunks and performing a per-chunk optimization, allowing us to optimize building-sized scans with tens of millions of LiDAR points.

-In summary, our contributions are as follows: \begin{itemize} \item A discussion of LiDAR artifacts and formulation of region importance for completion with our \textit{ambiguity heuristic}. \item An integration of this heuristic into Gaussian surfel splatting for fine-detailed and focused reconstruction integrated with a filtering and sampling pipeline for new points. \item A set of constraints for Gaussian surfel splatting for the reconstruction of edges and exploration of space. \item Application of a divide-and-conquer technique to complete large-scale LiDAR datasets. \end{itemize}
+In summary, our contributions are as follows: \begin{itemize} \item An analysis of LiDAR beam divergence as the root cause of systematic gaps, and a density-based \textit{ambiguity heuristic} that exploits the characteristic transition regions it produces to identify candidate completion sites. \item An integration of this heuristic into Gaussian surfel splatting for fine-detailed and focused reconstruction integrated with a filtering and sampling pipeline for new points. \item A set of constraints for Gaussian surfel splatting for the reconstruction of edges and exploration of space. \item Application of a divide-and-conquer technique to complete large-scale LiDAR datasets. \end{itemize}

-Our evaluation shows that our method produces point completion of high accuracy, outperforming common reconstruction techniques as well as shape completion techniques.
-Furthermore, it is able to complete efficiently on large-scale scenes.
+Our evaluation shows that our method produces point completion with high accuracy, outperforming common reconstruction techniques as well as shape completion techniques.
+Furthermore, it is able to function and complete efficiently on large-scale scenes.
 Project page and source code are available under: \url{https://lfranke.github.io/surffill}